gavincyi/gavincyi.github.io/_posts/2023-12-06-asset-allocation-with-factor-risk-model.md

 - Extreme Volatility and Skewness: Cryptocurrencies are known for their extreme price volatility and skewed returns, which can present unique challenges and opportunities for alpha generation.

-The cryptocurrency market shares some similarities with the equity market and even exhibits correlations with it (source).
+The cryptocurrency market shares some similarities with the equity market and even exhibits [correlations](https://www.institutionalinvestor.com/article/2bstqvrdta4idnp83c6ps/portfolio/crypto-is-becoming-more-correlated-to-stocks-and-its-your-fault) with it.
 Both markets feature a large number of instruments, requiring the construction of universes over time.
 While the author constructed portfolios consisting of 50, 100, and 200 stocks from RAY, I selected up to 600 instruments from the top 50% trading volume in the crypto universe.
 Furthermore, in my experiment, I not only generated a lookahead alpha (referred to as the "magical alpha") but also explored a few academic factors.

-The cryptocurrency market shares some similarities with the equity market and even exhibits [correlations](https://www.institutionalinvestor.com/article/2bstqvrdta4idnp83c6ps/portfolio/crypto-is-becoming-more-correlated-to-stocks-and-its-your-fault) with it.
-Both markets feature a large number of instruments, requiring the construction of universes over time.
-While the author constructed portfolios consisting of 50, 100 and 200 stocks from RAY, I selected up to 600 instruments from the top 50% trading volume in the crypto universe.

-Finally, I generated not only a lookahead alpha (named as "magical alpha") but also a few more academic factors in the experiment.

 ## Academic Factors

 Academic factors represent specific drivers of asset returns and are identified as positive contributors to market returns in the long run.
 In the equity markets, for example, the momentum factor has been shown to generate positive returns across global indices and developed markets.
 The HML (High-minus-Low) factor compares companies with high book-to-market ratios to those with low ones, serving as a standard representation of the value factor.
 These factors often exhibit positive gross Sharpe ratios (excluding transaction costs) but slightly negative net Sharpe ratios (factoring in transaction costs).